HLR/DomiKnowS/developer/KNOWLEDGE.md

         return result_dict

-  This class is already available in the library.
+  This class is already available in the DomiKnows library.

   This class can be used in the logical constraint by specifying the `candidate_selection` parameter, e.g.: